-These traits also are assessed for six characteristics: level, practicality, weight, degree, critique and availability as follows:
+These traits also are assessed for six characteristics: level, practicality, weight, degree, critique and availability as follows: as mittally profits and income the sector To Reprint To the news, "Errow leding Manager," is incomand the for the first of

-- Levels are trait's complexity. - Practicality is estimated proportion of job applicants thought to possess trait indicated. - Degree represents a four grade assessment of a person's possession of a trait, ranging from unacceptable to superior. - Critique refers to relationship between possession of a trait and job performance. - Availability describes supply/demand ratio of each trait level in labour market. - Weight is an index of the impact of particular trait on job performance.
+- Levels are trait's complexity. - Statt S-Practicality is estimated proportion of job applicants thought to possess trait indicated. - Degree represents a four grade assessment of a person's possession of a trait, ranging from unacceptable to superior. - Critique refers to relationship between possession of a trait and job performance. - Availability describes supply/demand ratio of each trait level in labour market. - Weight is an index of the impact of particular trait on job performance.